About Us

-I wasn’t trying to sell hype or nostalgia.
-I just wanted to make something clean, detailed, and worth collecting.
-Something that didn’t feel like a throwaway souvenir.
+I wasn't chasing hype or nostalgia.
+Just clean designs worth collecting.
+Something that didn't feel like a throwaway souvenir.

-Now, it’s grown into a small but very real operation, and I’m still doing it the same way: one design at a time, drawn from scratch, side-view only, and built to hold up next to the best stuff on your shelf.
+Now it's a small operation, and I'm still doing it the same way: one design at a time, drawn from scratch, side-view only, built to hold up next to the best stuff on your shelf.

-Every pin is side-profile only, because that’s the cleanest way to show a car’s form without distraction.
+Every pin is side-profile only.
+That's the cleanest way to show a car's form without distraction.
 No exaggerated angles.
 Just bold lines, strong proportions, and design choices that actually make sense.

 Just one person.